ruby-amqp/rubyamqp.info/articles/connecting_to_broker.md

   PhusionPassenger.on_event(:starting_worker_process) do |forked|
     if forked
        # We’re in a smart spawning mode
-       # Now is a good place to connect to the broker
+       # Now is a good time to connect to the broker
     end
   end
 end